toxrus/UEPythonUtils/README.md

 # UESkeletonRenamer
 Python script for Unreal Engine 5.
 Renames the skeleton of skeletal meshes to match a unified Synty Skeleton.
 Currently only adds missing IK Bones as well as Jaw Bone.

-To Dos:
-- Remove additional bones (with bool flag)
-- Rename bones not matching default pattern
+Renames _ik to ik and removes all bones not matching source in the end, if bRemoveBones = true.
+USAGE AT OWN RISK.
+MAKE A BACKUP!